 A 'classic' poltergeist haunting consists of things like knocking, objects being moved, open and closing of doors, bed shaking, putrid smells, objects being thrown, stone and rocks being thrown at windows, puddles of water appearing mysteriously on the floor, fires starting from nowhere, scratching and physical assault.
 It usually starts slowly with knocking or stones being thrown and seems to amplify over a period of time.
 It is quite common in these accounts and stories for the activity to occur at night when the individual is in bed causing them to lose sleep.

 While quite a lot of cases are faked or can essentially be debunked, there are people that feel genuinely threatened in their homes and claim to have witnessed this activity.
-I myself know of investigators who have told me they have seen this phenomena with their own eyes and they are people I trust.
-It is also information that don't make public to boost their following so I believe them.
+I myself know of investigators who have told me they have seen this phenomenon with their own eyes and they are people I trust.
+It is also information that they don't make public to boost their following so I believe them.
 So what could be causing it?
-A popular belief in parapsychology circles is that poltergeist activity is actually caused by a form of psychokinesis in pre teens (usually females).
-It is put down to a physical expression of trauma and who has more trauma than a hormonal pre teen?
+A popular belief in parapsychology circles is that poltergeist activity is actually caused by a form of psychokinesis in pre-teens (usually females).
+It is put down to a physical expression of trauma and who has more trauma than a hormonal pre-teen?
 I am going to extend this further to look at the people that are usually reporting this kind of activity and asking for help from investigators.
-Usually when you are dealing with a private case, there is always more to story and more that meets the eye.
-Sometimes there has been some sort of break down in the family, a death, someone is depressed, the house is in disarray - the list goes on but they all have one thing in common.
+Usually, when you are dealing with a private case, there is always more to the story and more than meets the eye.
+Sometimes there has been some sort of breakdown in the family, a death, someone is depressed, the house is in disarray - the list goes on but they all have one thing in common.
 They are usually suffering from some kind of psychological trauma.
-So is it possible that being in this negative head space is projecting the energy outward and causing these things to happen through an unintended act of psychokinesis?
-This bring us to thoughtforms.
+So is it possible that being in this negative headspace is projecting the energy outward and causing these things to happen through an unintended act of psychokinesis?
+This brings us to thoughtforms.

-A thoughtform is a more temporary manifestion of this 'created' item or person and in a lot of ways is still controlled by your thought as it doesn't have it's own will.
-A more permanent version that has it's own will is known as a Tulpa.
+A thoughtform is a more temporary manifestation of this 'created' item or person and in a lot of ways is still controlled by your thought as it doesn't have its own will.
+A more permanent version that has its own will is known as a Tulpa.